Wimmics/olivaw/README.md

 git add .pre-commit-config.yaml
 ```

-Now, each time a commit is made, the staged files will be tested and the commit will be blocked if any blocking error is to be found in those files.
+Now, each time a commit is made, the staged files will be tested and the commit will be blocked if any blocking error is to be found in any of those files.

 The test takes a few seconds and pre-commit needs a moment to prepare the hook on the very first use.